Student Questions

 Will I be notified if my student is charged with violating the Rules of Conduct?

-Parents are not notified if their student is charged with violating the Rules of Conduct of the Valencia College Student Code of Conduct.
-The student will receive a notification via their College e-mail account with specific information regarding the student conduct review process.
-The Family Educational Rights and Privacy Act (FERPA) affords students certain privacy rights with respect to their education records under Chapter 20, United States Code, section 1232g and other implementing regulations.
-FERPA provides students the right to provide written consent before the college discloses personally identifiable information from the student’s educational records, except to the extent that FERPA authorizes disclosure without consent.
-If a student wishes to provide written consent to the College to allow a parent/guardian to view their disciplinary record, they need to sign into their Atlas account and complete a Student Consent to Release Education Records form.
-Please be aware, the student must be present with the parent/guardian to view the disciplinary record.
+Parents are not notified if their student is charged with violating the Rules of Conduct outlined in the Valencia College Student Code of Conduct.
+The student will receive a notification via their College email account containing specific information regarding the student conduct review process.
+The Family Educational Rights and Privacy Act (FERPA), under Chapter 20, United States Code, Section 1232g, and other applicable regulations, grants students certain privacy rights concerning their educational records.
+FERPA stipulates that students must provide written consent before the College can disclose personally identifiable information from their educational records, unless FERPA permits disclosure without consent.
+If a student wishes to grant written consent for a parent or guardian to access their disciplinary record, they must log into their Atlas account and complete the Student Consent to Release Education Records form.
+Please note that the student must be present with the parent or guardian to view the disciplinary record.

 Now that my student has completed the FERPA release form, does this entitle me to speak or receive information on behalf of my student?

-If the student completes the Student Consent to Release Education Records form it does not entitle a parent or guardian to receive information on behalf of a student.
-The student needs to be present in the student conduct review process.
-As the student’s advisor, you are not permitted to represent the student, the student must represent themselves.
+Completion of the Student Consent to Release Education Records form does not grant a parent or guardian the right to receive information on behalf of the student.
+The student must be present during the student conduct review process.
+As the student’s advisor, you are not authorized to represent the student; the student is required to represent themselves.

 What is my role in the student conduct review process?
 How can I help my student?

-All students going through the student conduct review process has the right to be accompanied by an advisor.
-At their own discretion, person(s) who filed the report of alleged student conduct violation(s) and students referred for disciplinary action may be advised by a College student, faculty, or staff member or a personal friend.
+All students involved in the student conduct review process have the right to be accompanied by an advisor.
+At their discretion, individuals who have filed a report of an alleged student conduct violation, as well as students referred for disciplinary action, may be advised by a College student, faculty, or staff member, or by a personal acquaintance.

 Can I attend the student conduct meeting and/or hearing with my student?

-You may attend the student’s conduct meeting and/or hearing with your student as their Advisor.
+You may attend the student's conduct meeting and/or hearing in the capacity of their advisor.

 How are sanctions decided?

-A student is assigned sanctions if they are found in violation for or, take responsibility for an alleged violation of the Rules of Conduct listed in the Student Code of Conduct.
-Things that are taken into consideration with regards to sanctioning are: 1) if the student has a prior disciplinary history, 2) the educational/developmental needs of the student, and 3) the severity of the violations in which the student was found in violation.
+Sanctions are assigned to a student who is found to have violated or who takes responsibility for an alleged violation of the Rules of Conduct outlined in the Student Code of Conduct.
+Factors considered in determining sanctions include: 1) the student's prior disciplinary history, 2) the educational and developmental needs of the student, and 3) the severity of the violations for which the student was found responsible.